litchipi/dotnix/IDEA.md

 In encrypted file, stores an encrypted version of the secret for each different global key stored in the git repo.

+# How to activate a given secret ?

+Got secrets in `config.secrets.store.path.to.secrets`, want to be able to pass the secrets to the config of a module And this module activates the secret